lubuntu-team/manual/source/3/3.2/3.2.12/power_management.rst

 The :guilabel:`Idle` tab manages what happens when you walk away from your keyboard.
 The :guilabel:`When idle then` you slect whether you want to do nothing, Lock Screen, Suspend, hibernate, Shutdown or turn off monitor.
 The :guilabel:`Idle time` fields tell you how long to wait when you are away before the idleness watcher takes the action you wish.

 To reset your changes if you decide not to use them press the :guilabel:`Reset` button.
+To close power management press the :kbd:`Escape` key.

 Screenshot
 ----------